A complete step-by-step guide to integrate WordPress SAML SSO with Keycloak for secure Single Sign-On authentication.

 Attribute mapping is crucial for aligning user attributes from Keycloak with those in WordPress.
 To configure attribute mapping with Keycloak WordPress SSO:

-- Here, you can map user attributes sent by IDP to corresponding attributes in WordPress.
+- Map user attributes sent by IDP to corresponding attributes in WordPress.

 - Fill in the required fields under the Attribute Mapping section to link attributes sent by IDP to WordPress usermeta.